9 Superior Tips For Resin Art Beginners

 Mixing resin may seem simple enough, but there are ways to make it much more efficient.
 Many epoxy resins will require you to use 1 part resin to 1 part hardener.
 However, be sure to check your specific resin kit for directions and clear measuring procedures.
 Most of the time your kit or bottles will give you the clearest instructions based on the product.

-If you are in fact using a 1 part resin to 1 part hardener kit, then here are a few tips for you.
+If you are, in fact, using a one-part resin to one-part hardener kit, here are a few tips for you.

 Estimate your project by volume.
 The closer you are, the less resin you will waste.
 Resin isn’t exactly cheap so saving where you can is great.